RexJiangEvoBio/TFBS/shuffle_test/README.md

-This directory contains codes and data files related to the test using shuffled sequences.
+This directory contains data files related to the test using shuffled sequences.